 Each group must have a designated leader.
 New group leaders are required to attend a one-hour, in-person orientation session.
 Returning group leaders must attend the orientation session every three years, but must complete annual online training.

-Group leaders will be responsible for the following:
+Group leaders will be responsible for:

-- Recording and submitting group member names and signatures for insurance purposes (forms must be submitted by event day).
+- Recording and submitting member names and signatures for insurance purposes (forms must be submitted by event day).

 - Conducting a group member orientation session prior to event day to communicate event logistics and safety procedures.

 - Ensuring the safe and effective cleanup of the designated cleanup area.

 The personal safety of our volunteers is top priority.
 Risks will be minimized as much as possible.
 However, volunteers may come in contact with the following:

 - Unstable ground or rocky shorelines